tallstrongcoolguysean/sean-load-balancer/README.md

 ## Requirements

-- **things**: An array of things you desperately need balanced.
-Could be servers, could be your life choices.
+- **things**: An array of things you need balanced
-- **apiKey**: A SUPER SECRET api key that unlocks the full potential of the load distribution matrix.
+- **apiKey**: api key that unlocks the full potential of the load distribution matrix.

-Patent pending.